 Correspondence:

 Julie Petty, Conway, MA RE: Native Plantings on bridge Street Proposal – The proposal was to enhance the streetscape by adding plantings under the trees on Bridge Street.
-Considering the expense and time involved in getting the trees planted with specific planting materials, the Board was not inclined to approve this proposal.
+Considering the expense and time involved in getting the trees planted with specific planting materials and the accessibility hazard such plantings would pose, the Board was not inclined to approve this proposal.

 Public Comment: None.